Rome, Open City (1945)

 Roberto Rossellini's "Rome, Open City"

-Written during the Nazi occupation of Italy and filmed after Rome's liberation, Robert Rossellini's "Rome Open City" is one of the most staggering achievements in Italian cinema.
-During its filming, only Rome was liberated while the rest of Italy was under siege.
-It's openness and blatant manner, along with its stark realism, helped pave the way for Italian neorealist cinema and provided one of the most important documents of World War II ever put to film.
+Written during the Nazi occupation of Italy and filmed after the liberation of Rome, Robert Rossellini's "Rome Open City" stands as one of the most staggering achievements in Italian cinema.
+At the time of its filming, only Rome had been liberated, while the rest of Italy remained under siege.
+Its openness and blunt manner, combined with its stark realism, helped pave the way for Italian neorealist cinema and produced one of the most important cinematic documents of World War II.

-When watching the film, I was utterly struck by the starkness of subject matter, themes, and visual photography.
-The film tackles fictional events of a group of Italian citizens trying to hide and move Francesco, a resistance fighter.
-Despite the tragic consequences of their journey, these characters must splay themselves open for the viewer to witness their true character.
-In the difficulty of their traumatic circumstances, these characters demonstrate who they are and what they stand for.
-Despite the oppressive and often horrifying brutality of the Nazi regime, we see these characters decide for themselves what kind of people they are and how their life will be served.
-As a result, we see characters on full display, open.
-Their true nature is revealed.
-Whether this true nature is built on integrity or of cowardice, there is no hiding from the viewer.
-The entire world is here to witness these citizens of Rome decide what their lives, and more importantly, their deaths mean.
+While watching the film, I was struck by the starkness of its subject matter, themes, and visual style.
+It portrays the fictional story of a group of Italian citizens attempting to hide and move Francesco, a resistance fighter.
+Despite the tragic consequences of their journey, the characters lay themselves bare before the viewer, revealing their true selves.
+In the face of traumatic and harrowing circumstances, they demonstrate who they are and what they stand for.
+Confronted with the oppressive and often horrifying brutality of the Nazi regime, they make conscious choices about the kind of people they wish to be and how their lives will be defined.
+As a result, we witness these characters fully exposed - their true nature laid open.
+Whether built on integrity or rooted in cowardice, there is no hiding.
+The entire world bears witness as these citizens of Rome define what their lives - and more importantly, their deaths - mean.

-To visually enhance this thematic element of the film, Roberto Rossellini takes up the popular film movement sweeping Italy: neorealism.
-Because nothing about these characters' are being hidden, their nature, values, and identity are all uncompromisingly real and open, so too is the visual realness of the film's cinematography.
-If Luchino Visconti's 1943 wartime film "Ossessione" laid the foundations for the Italian neorealist movement, "Rome, Open City" made it the celebrated movement that it is.
-Nothing is hidden from the viewer, everything is out in the open.
-The stark visual messiness lay bear the horror and suffering of the people of Italy.
-I will say that as far as Italian neorealist films go, "Rome, Open City" is perhaps the most stylized.
-It bares truth that there is still the 'realist' element on full display, but Rossellini seems to have a knack for enhancing visual light and darkness through this visual openness.
-Touches of expressionism can still be found in the crevasses of the frame, but make no mistake, the visual realness of the image is never put by the wayside.
+To visually reinforce this thematic element, Roberto Rossellini embraces the film movement sweeping Italy at the time: neorealism.
+Just as nothing about the characters are being hidden - their nature, values, and identities laid bare - the cinematography mirrors this raw openness with uncompromising visual realism.
+If Luchino Visconti's 1943 wartime film "Ossessione" laid the groundwork for Italian neorealism, "Rome, Open City" solidified it as a celebrated cinematic movement.
+Nothing is concealed from the viewer; everything is out in the open.
+The stark visual messiness lays bear the horror and suffering endured by the people of Italy.
+That said, "Rome, Open City" may be the most stylized entries in the neorealist canon.
+The realist core remains firmly intact, but Rossellini demonstrates his keen ability to manipulate light and shadow through this visual openness.
+Hints of expressionism still linger in the crevasses of the frame - but make no mistake, the commitment to visual authenticity is never compromised.

 Comments